 \item[Case 2: $\ell = k$ and $k<h<n+1$.]
 The nucleotides $N_1$ and $N_2$ form a base pair (by definition of $N_2$), and the path traverses the entire subtree rooted at the vertex labelled by the base pair~$N_1N_2$.

 \item[Case 3: $k<h<\ell$.]
-By definition of $N_2$, the path passes through height~$h$ exactly once.
+By definition of $N_2$, the path passes through depth~$h$ exactly once.

 \item[Case 4: $\ell<h<k$.]
-Consider the subtrees rooted at the vertices at height~$h$.
-Nucleotide $N_1$ occurs in one of these subtrees, say $\sigma$, and in $S$ it lies between the two nucleotides labelling the root of $\sigma$.
-To reach $N_2$ from $N_1$, the path passes through the second of these two nucleotides and then through both the nucleotides labelling the root of all the subtrees (if any) lying to the right of $\sigma$ in the tree before reaching height $\ell$. \end{description} \end{proof}
+Consider the subtrees rooted at the vertices at depth~$h$.
+Nucleotide $N_1$ occurs in one of these subtrees, say $\sigma$, and in $S$ it lies between the two nucleotides labelling the root of~$\sigma$.
+To reach $N_2$ from $N_1$, the path passes through the second of these two nucleotides and then through both the nucleotides labelling the root of all the subtrees (if any) lying to the right of $\sigma$ in the tree before reaching depth~$\ell$. \end{description} \end{proof}

 The crucial property which we shall use from Lemma \ref{importantlemma} is that the nucleotide count is even if $\ell = k$ and is odd if $\ell\not= k$.
-Note that we have excluded from Lemma \ref{importantlemma} the case where $\ell = k$ and $h=n+1$, because the count of the nucleotides at height $n+1$ of the tree is then not determined by the conditions of the lemma.
+Note that we have excluded from Lemma \ref{importantlemma} the case where $\ell = k$ and $h=n+1$, because the count of the nucleotides at depth $n+1$ of the tree is then not determined by the conditions of the lemma.

-We now prove Theorem \ref{main}.
-Let $T$ be a P-unsaturated full floral tree of height $n+1\geq 1$, and let $S$ be the nucleotide sequence corresponding to the natural labelling $\tau$ of $T$.
+We now prove Theorem \ref{main}, subject to two Claims whose proof will be given directly after the main argument.
+Let $T$ be a P-unsaturated perfect floral tree of height $n+1\geq 1$, and let $S$ be the nucleotide sequence corresponding to the natural labelling $\tau$ of $T$.
 Suppose a maximum-size arc set $M$ is applied to the sequence $S$.\\